Policy and Purpose

 Recording, a division for the County Clerk's office, is an accepting agent for OLCC applications.
 Any applicant for a liquor license, who is required by the OLCC to have a recommendation from Clackamas County, must present completed application forms and processing fee as proscribed by the OLCC and Clackamas County Ordinance.
 Renewals do not require a form, but a fee must still be paid to Clackamas County.

 Copies of applications are forwarded to the County Sheriff and County Public Health offices for investigation.
-Within 15 days of receipt of an application, a report must be returned to Recording either recommending approval of the license or denial of the license.
-Additionally, a list of all applicants is provided to the Board of County Commissioners.
+The County has a 45 day deadline to either recommend an approval of the license or a denial of the license.

 If approvals are issued by both the Sheriff and Public Health, and if the Board does not request a hearing, then recommendation of approval is provided to the OLCC.
 If either the Sheriff or Public Health recommends conditional approval, the recommendation sent to the OLCC will include the conditions (conditions are also provided to the applicant).